MarshalX/atproto/README.md

 | `atproto_lexicon`  | Lexicon parser.                                                             |
 | `atproto_server`   | Server-side utils like JWT.                                                 |

-I highly recommend you to use the `atproto` package to import everything that you need.
+I highly recommend that you use the `atproto` package to import everything that you need.
 It contains shortcuts to all other packages.

 ### Documentation